New York (state): Population

-Having been the most populous state in the U.S. for a century and a half, from the 1810s until 1962, New York is now in fourth place behind California, Texas, and Florida.
+New York was the most populous state in the U.S. from the 1810s until 1962.
+As of 2024, it is the nation's fourth-most populous state behind California, Texas, and Florida.
 Growth has been distributed unevenly.
-The New York City metropolitan area is growing, along with the Buffalo–Niagara Falls metropolitan area, Saratoga County and the remainder of the Capital District; while cities such as Rochester, and Syracuse, among others, have been losing population or essentially stagnant for decades, but have actually grown according to the 2020 census.
-New York City gained more residents between April 2010 and July 2018 (223,615) than any other U.S. city.
+The New York metropolitan area and the Capital District (particularly Saratoga County) have been growing robustly overall, while the Buffalo–Niagara Falls metropolitan area, Rochester, Syracuse, and other population centers have been losing residents or have been stagnant for decades before resuming growth more recently.
+New York City gained 223,615 residents between April 2010 and July 2018, representing the greatest population increase of any U.S. city.

 According to immigration statistics, the state is a leading recipient of migrants from around the globe.
 In 2008 New York had the second-largest international immigrant population in the country among U.S. states, at 4.2 million; most reside in and around New York City, due to its size, high profile, vibrant economy, and cosmopolitan culture.
-New York has a pro-sanctuary city law.
+New York has a sanctuary city law.

 The United States Census Bureau tabulated in the 2020 census that the population of New York was 20,215,751 on April 1, 2020, a 4.3% increase since the 2010 census.
 Despite the abundance of open land in the state, New York's population is very urban, with 92% of residents living in an urban area, predominantly in the New York City metropolitan area.

-Two-thirds of the state's population resides in the New York City metropolitan area.
-New York City is the most populous city in the United States, with an estimated record high population of 8,622,698 in 2017, incorporating more immigration into the city than emigration since the 2010 United States census.
+Two-thirds of the state's population resides in the New York metropolitan area.
+New York City, with approximately 44% of the state's population, is the most populous city in the United States, with an estimated record high population of 8,622,698 in 2017, incorporating more immigration into the city than emigration since the 2010 United States census.
 More than twice as many people live in New York City as in the second-most populous U.S. city, Los Angeles, and within a smaller area.
-Long Island alone accounted for a census-estimated 7,838,722 residents in 2015, representing 39.6% of the State of New York's population.
+Long Island alone accounted for a census-estimated 7,838,722 residents in 2015, representing nearly 40% of the State of New York's population.
 Of the total statewide population, 6.5% of New Yorkers were under five years of age, 24.7% under 18, and 12.9% were 65 or older.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 74,178 homeless people in New York.

+In 2017, the leading out-of-state birthplaces for New York residents were the Dominican Republic, China, India, Puerto Rico, New Jersey, Pennsylvania, Russia, Mexico, and Central American countries.